Artemmkin/Artemmkin.github.io/_posts/2017-03-19-log-shippers-part2.md

 ![400x400](/public/img/logging/python-app.jpg)

-It seems to work fine, and considering the fact that forward output plugin provides buffering, it's worth taking a look at fluentd as a way to transport your application logs to a centralized location.
+It seems to work fine, and considering the fact that forward output plugin provides buffering, it's worth taking a look at Fluentd as a way to transport your application logs to a centralized location.

 #### Other things to mention